 The results of DTLD were not revealed to the children and the researcher assumed that none of the children who have been diagnosed as LD were actually aware of their LD status.
-Despite this ignorance, LD children were found to have lower mean scores on all the dimensions of SEI as compared to the NC group.
-Also, the significant mean differentials between NC and LD on SESOC and SET indicate that the LD group has significantly lower social-peer self-esteem and significantly lower overall self-esteem as compared to the NC group.
+Despite this ignorance, LD children were found to group and SET indicate t have lower mean shat the LD group has and significantly lower group.
 The lower self-esteem may have originated from their inability to perform the tasks as others (their peers) do.
 Contrary to some of the literature and research studies stating gender differences, the present study did not find any significant mean differentials for LD male and LD female groups.